-TO DO: Before the course begins, please do the following:
+TO DO: Before the course begins, please do the following to ensure that you get all course updates and emails:

-- 1. Email yourself from D2L and check that your email appears in your inbox. - 2.
+- 1. Email yourself from D2L and check that your sent email appears in your inbox. - 2.
 Update your notification settings in D2L.
-To do so, - 1) Click on your name on the top right-hand corner of the course page on D2L. - 2) Click on NOTIFICATIONS in the drop-down menu that appears. - 3) In the Notifications area, change your email to an email you check frequently if you did not receive the email you sent to yourself in step 1. - 4) Click the following options to ensure that you receive course news postings and reminders either by email or instant messaging: - News item updated - News new item available - Quizzes quiz due date or end date is 2 days away - 5) Click SAVE.
+To do so, - 1) Click on your name on the top right-hand corner of the course page on D2L. - 2) Click on NOTIFICATIONS in the drop-down menu that appears. - 3) In the Notifications area, change your email to an email you check frequently if you did not receive the email you sent to yourself in step 1. - 4) Click the following options to ensure that you receive course news postings and reminders either by email or instant messaging: - News item updated - News new item available - Quizzes quiz due date or end date is 2 days away

+5) Click SAVE.